 The market just dropped, again.
 Related to this, I thought it would be good to re-post this piece (a longer version was published in 2015).
 Previously, I penned these lines: “If you followed the market today, you will have seen and heard quite a few market headlines that might raise concerns.
 The following are some … More Keep A Steady Hand on the Tiller

-Stocks Are Risky – This is Not the New Normal, It is The Normal Today, the Dow Jones Industrial Average (DJIA) dropped more than 800 points, which was a little more than 3%.
-It didn’t make any investor that I know feel good, but was this “The Normal?”
+Stocks Are Risky – This is Not the New Normal, It is The Normal The Dow Jones Industrial Average (DJIA) has dropped hundreds of points and has recently created alarming news headlines.
+This has not made any investor that I know feel good, but was this “The Normal?”
 Yes, this is a reference to “The … More The Normal

 Based on My True Stories, I’ll Let You Decide While surfing Twitter recently, I noticed another long debate about the difference between passive and active investment management.
 When the debate turned to the meaning and use of the words “active” and “passive, I chimed in by sharing a brief tale of time I spent at … More Who Is Passive?